 Q. What effect will coronavirus have on my baby if I am diagnosed with the infection?

 As this is a very new virus, we are just beginning to learn about it.
 There is no evidence to suggest an increased risk of miscarriage if you become infected with coronavirus and are pregnant.

 Emerging evidence suggests that transmission from a woman to her baby during pregnancy or birth (vertical transmission) is probable.
 It is important to emphasise that in all reported cases of newborn babies developing coronavirus very soon after birth, the babies were well.

 Given current evidence, it is considered unlikely that if you have the virus it would cause problems with your baby’s development, and none have been observed currently.

 Across the world, emerging reports suggest some babies have been born prematurely to women who were very unwell with coronavirus.
 It is unclear whether coronavirus caused these premature births, or whether it was recommended that their babies were born early for the benefit of the women’s health and to enable them to recover.

-Q. What research is being done to monitor the impact of coronavirus on pregnant women and their babies?
+Q. What research is being done to monitor the effect of coronavirus on pregnant women and their babies?